xinslu/cs6235-elba/README.md

 ## Issues
 1. We currently do not have a reliable way to determine the constraints in `docker-compose-swarm-yml.template`, specifically whether it should be `infosphere` or `infosphere-pg0` as it seems to be determined based on what host you use.
 To figure out the correct hostname for your experiment, `ssh` into one of the nodes and type `hostname`.
 2. The upstream repository, [DeathStarBench](https://github.com/delimitrou/DeathStarBench), had changes that broke the experiment resulting in certain logs (specifically `post-storage-service.log`).
 Therefore we implemented a temporary fix in `setup_docker_swarm.py` where we checkout to the last commit before the issue, `b2b7af9`.
 This is a temporary fix and should be removed once the upstream gets fixed or we changed the rubbos code affected by the upstream changes.
+3. There is a commonly encountered error that happens whenever the generateResult.sh is run more than twice.
+The Experiments_Timestamp.log has two additional entries that are added per run of generateResult.sh.
+This is added by the client_log_extract.py script file.
+If there are multiple runs of generateResult.sh, these two entries must be removed and only the first two entries should be kept.

 ## TODO